NathanYoon/Pacman/README.md

 # Pacman

-An implementation of Pacman using python and pygame
+An implementation of Pacman using python and pygame to play run game.py using the terminal

 # Requirements
 * Python